phel-lang/phel-lang/doc/content/documentation/api.md

 Takes a set of test/expression pairs.
 Evaluates each test one at a time.
   If a test returns logically true, the expression is evaluated and return.
   If no test matches a final last expression can be provided that is than evaluated and return.
-Otherwise nil is returned.
+Otherwise, nil is returned.

 ## `cons`